SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 "I love you, too!"

-After the hug, Rainbow left the room, and it was just me, the marriage certificate, and the lamination machine now.
+After the hug, Rainbow leaves the room, and it's just me, the marriage certificate, and the lamination machine.

-I place the certificate neatly onto the input tray.
+I place the certificate neatly into the input tray.

 *Okay, Twilight, this is it.*